Samsung's Lee sentenced to 30 months in prison in corruption retrial | DW | 18.01.2021

 The year Lee already served in detention is expected to count toward the sentence, leaving 18 months of his sentence to be served.

-Monday's sentencing can be appealed to the Supreme Court within seven days, according to the judge, though it's not clear if it would agree to take on the case for what would be a second time.
+Monday's sentencing can be appealed to the Supreme Court within seven days, according to the judge, though it was not immediately clear if it would agree to take on the case for what would be a second time.

 The reimposed custodial sentence could hamper the succession process at Samsung, after Lee's father Lee Kun-hee died in October.
 It may also deny the consumer electronics giant its most influential manager during the transition period, with Lee unable to take part in major decision making at Samsung Electronics for the time being.